opendilab/GoBigger/README.md

 #### Prerequisites

-We test GoBigger within following system version:
+We test GoBigger within the following system:

 * Centos 7.6
 * Windows 10